CBRS Small Cell Radios

-Outdoor Small Cell Radios are more powerful than Indoor Small Cell Radios and are weatherized to endure the elements.
-Outdoor Small Cell Radios create a larger area of 5G coverage while requiring a bit more planning when installing and maintaining.
+Outdoor Small Cell Radios are weatherized to endure the elements and are more powerful than Indoor Small Cell Radios.
+However, Outdoor Small Cell Radios create a larger area of 5G coverage while requiring more planning when installing and maintaining.

-SAS registration is expected to be completed within 5 days of submission.
-Hotspot Owners will be contacted via email with a confirmation of successful registration, or with a rejection reply and an explanation of what needs to be corrected.
+SAS registration is expected to be completed within five days of submission.
+Hotspot Owners will be contacted via email with a confirmation of successful registration or with a rejection reply and an explanation of what needs to be corrected.